Huon d'Auvergne

 Huon d'Auvergne is an early modern romance-epic written in Franco-Italian, a hybrid literary language.
-Huon d'Auvergne has remained largely unedited, with only selected segments appearing in print.
+The earliest manuscript of Huon d'Auvergne has recently been edited; selected segments appeared in print earlier.
 Far better known is the Tuscan prose version by Andrea da Barberino, dated to the early fifteenth century.
-One of the first, if not the first, work to incorporate Dante Alighieri's The Divine Comedy with direct quotes from Hell, the romance-epic's language has kept it from wide appreciation.
+One of the first, if not the first, work to incorporate Dante Alighieri's Divine Comedy with direct quotes from Inferno, the romance-epic's language has kept it from wide appreciation.
 The poetic form, language, and narrative content of the four extant witnesses demonstrate how a synoptic, or simultaneous, online edition of the multiple manuscripts can fulfill the need for reliable texts as well as research about the tradition and trajectory of its exemplars.
-An edition project is underway as of January 2013.
+The online edition project continues in 2025.

 Manuscripts in the Franco-Italian tradition

 The only surviving witnesses of the work are four manuscripts: